Principles

 Do No Harm

-We apply a strict do-no-harm standard across all our work — in documentation, public communications, and advocacy — to ensure our actions never increase risk to those we support.
-When in doubt, we prioritise safety over visibility.
+A strict do-no-harm standard applies across all our work — in documentation, public communications, and EU advocacy — ensuring our actions never increase risk to those we support.

 Recognising the whole person

-Approach every interaction with patience, empathy, and awareness of potential trauma triggers
+Approach every interaction with patience and awareness of trauma triggers

-Recognise signs of distress and respond with appropriate care and referrals
+Recognise distress and respond with appropriate care and referrals

-Support staff and volunteers in managing vicarious trauma and burnout
+Support staff in managing vicarious trauma and burnout

 Beyond "safe spaces"

-The concept of "safe spaces" is well-intentioned but ultimately insufficient for the work of human rights defence.
-Safety cannot always be guaranteed — and an environment built on the promise of safety can paradoxically become one that avoids the difficult conversations that defenders most need to have.
+Safety cannot always be guaranteed — and an environment built on that promise can paradoxically avoid the difficult conversations defenders most need to have.

 Safe spaces ask: will this hurt?
 Brave spaces ask: can we face this together?